-Our Advanced Diagnostics business competes against many other Contract Research Organizations ("CROs") and central reference laboratories.
-Many of these competitors are much larger and have a greater international presence than we do.
-Over the past few years, we have expanded our Advanced Diagnostics business into Europe at the request of our clients and we believe that our expansive oncology testing menu and our high level of service will allow us to continue to gain market share in this segment.
+We compete against many other Contract Research Organizations ("CROs") and central reference laboratories to provide pharmaceutical development services.
+Many of these competitors are much larger and offer services across the healthcare spectrum.
+We believe that our exclusive focus on oncology, enabled by our expansive oncology testing menu and our high level of service will allow us to continue to gain market share in this segment.

 Many clinical reference laboratories have also entered the space in support of clinical trials and the related laboratory testing.
 These reference laboratories are often willing to compete with lower pricing for smaller, more limited studies.
 We believe our strong scientific and medical team is a key differentiator where NeoGenomics is used as an advisor to the sponsors on their trials.
 Our extensive experience in anatomic pathology continues to result in our winning clinical trials business as sponsors trust our medical team and want them to closely oversee their trials.
-We believe our service focus and our molecular and IHC platforms, as well as our exclusive MultiOmyxTM platform will continue to lead to rapid growth in this segment.
+We believe our service focus and our molecular and IHC platforms, as well as our exclusive MultiOmyxTM platform will position NeoGenomics well to be successful in this sector.